-A key element and requirement of the risk management process is that a written certificate is provided by the President and Chief Executive Officer of the Northern Powergrid Group confirming that the effectiveness of the system of internal controls has been reviewed during the year.
+A key element and requirement of the risk management process is that a written certificate is provided by the President and Chief Executive Officer confirming that the effectiveness of the system of internal controls has been reviewed during the Regulatory Year.
 A self-certification process is in place, in support of this review, whereby senior managers are required to confirm that the system of internal control in their area of the business is operating effectively.